 It is an astounding complex – designed to allow more than 300 people to live and work for six months without even coming up for air.
-It had its own water supply, generators and air conditioning system.
+It had its own water supply, generators, and air conditioning system.

 Our last stop in this 4-hour tour was the abandoned Submarine Pen, near Vis town.
 The submarine dock is perhaps one of the most noticeable of the remnants left behind after the demilitarization of the island, cut deep into a mountainside.

-We had come to Vis for the slow and authentic island life that was expected; this military tour had turned out to be an informative and immersive experience.
+We had come to Vis for the slow and authentic island life that was expected.
+This military tour had turned out to be an informative and immersive experience.

-Food in Vis
+Food in Vis, Croatia

 Fresh seafood is available all over the island, as can be expected.
 We had a delightful meal at the recommended restaurant Pojoda – grilled fish and shrimps and swiss chard as a side.

+Hotel San Giorgio has its own restaurant, where my daughter enjoyed black ravioli with shrimps.
 And we went to the very scenic Lola for dinner (reservation recommended).
-Their offering is more fusion and a combination of several flavours.
+Their offering is more fusion and a combination of several flavors.
 I had salmon and hake, cooked 2 ways.
 And my husband was satisfied with his choice of pork belly.